KimSchreier/SE_CustomElement/README.md

 > * webcomponentsjs

 **/web**
-> * import.html - Summery of all imports that we will need.
+> * import.html - Summary of all imports that we will need.
 > * index.html - main page.
 > * contact-contacts.html - main application, handling of view, data binding, ...
 > * contact-card.html - template for a contact card